ASSERT-KTH/nano-agent/README.md

 These make agents more *capable*, but also more *opaque*.
 They're hard to analyze, and thus harder to adopt.

 `Nano` takes the opposite stance:
-Inspired by [**The Bitter Lesson**](http://www.incompleteideas.net/IncIdeas/BitterLesson.html), we believe that long-term performance comes not from human intuition, but from **letting models learn their own strategies**, even if they start out worse.
+Inspired by [**The Bitter Lesson**](http://www.incompleteideas.net/IncIdeas/BitterLesson.html), we believe that long-term performance comes not from encoding human intuitions, but from **letting models learn their own strategies**, even if they start out worse.
 That's what `Nano` tries to provide.

 ---